 Here are the keys to developing this effect for your website.
 Context and Competition for Attention.

 The principle of context is simple, we each practice it every day.
-When mommy bloggers and parenting forums linked to Jennifer’s story, the context was clear, they were mothers outraged at the comments of the Pork Board lawyer.
-Jennifer’s blog was sympathetic for them, as she was a work at home mother being harassed and bullied by a corporate giant.
-Therefore, the context of the link in those blogs and forums was very high.
-Conversely, the competition for the reader’s attention was very low.
+The context of the links in blogs and forums is very high.
+Conversely, the competition for the reader’s attention is very low.
 When a blogger links to another site it is usually supported by surrounding information that is relevant, powerful and the next best thing to a word-of-mouth referral.
 There are very few other links competing for attention, and when a link is provided in a clear context, there is no competition.

 The next level in context and competition is search referrals.
 Searchers have queried a topic and they are evaluating the result page to find the most relevant choice to click.
 The context is usually fairly good, depending upon the searcher’s terms, and in an ideal world, all of the choices are relevant; however, they are all competing for the searcher’s attention.
 The more results on the page, the more scrolling, and the more results pages viewed, the more the competition for the searcher’s attention increases and the less chance that your site will be clicked.

 Finally, social media.
-The competition for the reader’s attention is huge, as the homepage of Digg alone has about 30 news and topical links to choose from.
-Contextually, those links have little to nothing in common.
+The competition for the reader’s attention is huge.
+Contextually, those links in the reader’s feed have little to nothing in common.
 This is the place for distraction, something different, and discovery of news not otherwise found.
 Most users are not looking for anything in particular, politics excluded, so it is all about what catches their eye.
 The competition for their attention is very high, and the context is very low for specific subjects, so it logically stands that their engagement rates for any site will be very low.

 The biggest take-away for me was the impact of a good link from an online news source.
 The visitors and the weight of the authority provide a significant benefit.
 Truly, a show of quality over quantity.
 Online Public Relations and reaching out to online news outlets is still one of the most viable methods of creating awareness and traffic for a website.